top of page

 How to Apply to the NSF GRFP

 The National Science Foundation Graduate Research Fellowship Program (NSF GRFP) is a paid fellowship designed to support an individual student in their graduate research pursuits.
 I like to think of it as an investment that the NSF can make in you.
 You can apply for the GRFP before you begin grad school or as an early-stage grad student (see the eligibility rules for more details).
 It includes 3 years of funding, which can be used over the course of 5 years as you see fit.
 Because of this, the GRFP can help to insure funding for grad school and can even help you get into grad school.
-Below are several topics to think about for writing a successful NSF GRFP application.
+You can find more information about the NSF GRFP here

 Audience

 The GRFP is very different than a grad school application in that your audience is not restricted to people in your field.
 This means that your science case needs to be broadly appealing and clear to an audience of non-experts.
 This often requires a couple of sentences discussing the big picture impact of your work.
+It's generally a good idea to run this portion of your application by an honest friend or family member from outside of physics/astronomy.

 Show, Don't Tell